Cancer Constellation Facts

 Stars: The Cancer constellationis the dimmest of all zodiac constellations and contains only two stars, with known planets and above fourth magnitude bright.
 The brightest star is beta Cancri, Al Tarf while the second brightest is delta Cancri, Asellus Australis.

-Galaxies: The Cancer constellation also has several notable deep sky objects, including the Praesepe, or the Beehive Cluster that is an open cluster located right in the center of the constellation.
+Galaxies: The constellation also has several notable deep sky objects, including the Praesepe, or the Beehive Cluster that is an open cluster located right in the center.